Safety equipment changes now apply

 • 2 in date red handheld flares.

-An electronic visual distress signalling device (EVDS) may be carried instead of flares if a GPS enabled EPIRB is also carried, or a PLB is worn.
+Or, an electronic visual distress signalling (EVDS) device may be carried instead of flares if a GPS-enabled EPIRB is also carried, or a GPS-enabled PLB is worn.

-Under the new safety requirements, will I be able to use the parachute/rocket flares that I have?
+Am I still able to carry the parachute/rocket flares that I have?

 Which Electronic Visual Distress Signals (EVDS) are approved for recreational vessels?

-Skippers operating beyond 400 metres from shore in unprotected waters will also have the option to carry an EVDS instead of flares, as long as they also carry a GPS enabled EPIRB or wear a GPS enabled PLB.
-Currently, only 3 EVDS meet the DOT and Title 46 standard with current United States Coast Guard approvals.
+Skippers operating more than 400 metres from shore in the ocean in unprotected waters have the option to carry an EVDS instead of flares, as long as they also carry a GPS enabled EPIRB or wear a GPS enabled PLB.
+Currently, six EVDS meet the DoT standard.

 Marine radios

-At what distance from shore will I need a marine radio on board my vessel?
+At what distance from shore do I need a marine radio on board my vessel?

-You will need to carry either a HF or VHF marine radio on any registrable vessel when operating more than 4 nautical miles from shore in unprotected waters.
+You will need to carry either a VHF or HF marine radio on a registrable vessel when operating more than 4 nautical miles from shore in unprotected waters.
+You can still use your 27 MHz radio until 1 September 2028, but then you will need to upgrade to a VHF or HF radio.

 We encourage you to update your radio as soon as possible to ensure your safety on the water.